How to Invest Like Kenneth Fisher: Price-to-Sales Ratio Explained

 Importance in Investing

-- Top-Line Purity: Evaluates the actual gross volume of capital moving through the business.
+• Top-Line Isolation: Captures the actual gross volume of capital moving through the corporate architecture prior to management adjustments.

 Comparison with Other Ratios

-The P/S ratio cuts through the middle.
-It gives you a sales-based valuation that ignores margin profile temporarily to assess raw market penetration.
-Of course, the specific way leverage compounds anxiety in a low P/S firm is a real risk.
-If you buy a company trading at 0.5x sales, but they have a massive debt load and razor-thin gross margins, you aren’t buying deep value.
-You’re buying a bankruptcy waiting to happen.
-You have to pair the P/S ratio with a strict debt-to-equity screen.
+The P/S ratio cuts directly through this accounting noise.
+It provides an unadjusted, sales-based valuation that temporarily ignores changing margin profiles to measure raw market penetration.
+However, the specific way corporate leverage compounds anxiety in a low P/S portfolio is a real operational risk.
+If you allocate to a business trading at a seemingly deep-value 0.5x sales multiple, but it carries an unmanageable debt load paired with razor-thin gross margins, you aren’t capturing a pure value factor premium.
+You are holding a highly distressed corporate capital structure.
+For this reason, systematic frameworks must pair the P/S ratio with strict debt-to-equity or leverage constraints.

-- P/E Ratio: Highly sensitive to accounting choices and useless for unprofitable firms.
+• P/E Ratio: Highly sensitive to non-cash accounting choices and mathematically non-functional for currently unprofitable growth firms.

-Capital Efficiency Check: A low P/S ratio is only valuable if the company has the capital efficiency to eventually turn those sales into free cash flow.
-If they burn two dollars for every dollar of sales, a low P/S is just an illusion.
+Capital Efficiency Check: A depressed P/S ratio only delivers long-term portfolio value if the underlying business possesses the operational efficiency to ultimately convert those top-line sales into free cash flow.
+If an operation burns two dollars of marketing and opex for every single dollar of sales it extracts, a low P/S ratio is simply an accounting illusion mask.

 The Significance of the P/S Ratio in Growth Investing